Calico Spanish Stories Online vs. Risas y Sonrisas

 The research is clear: for general learning, children learn best in specific ways, including through play, music, and storytelling.
 For language learning, children need to receive messages in a meaningful context that they will pay attention to and comprehend.
 Language teaching methods that employ this principle in their design are called comprehensible input methods.
 Instead of using comprehensible input, Risas y Sonrisas emphasizes explanation and drill-type exercises at a speed we can only call dizzying in its expectations.
 Expecting young children to acquire the amount of grammar and vocabulary outlined in their scope and sequence is unachievable in light of prevailing research on language learning.

-In contrast, in Calico Spanish Homeschool, characters from Pedro the blue fish to Ofelia the white sheep invite children into their everyday lives through fun video stories, songs, and games full of comprehensible language input.
+In contrast, in Calico Spanish Stories Online, characters from Pedro the blue fish to Ofelia the white sheep invite children into their everyday lives through fun video stories, songs, and games full of comprehensible language input.
 Research shows that long-term language acquisition simply does not happen without comprehensible input, and we are committed to a program full of exactly that.

 Meaningful language use in songs, games, and activity sheets

 Risas y Sonrisas worksheets may ask children to fill in a masculine or feminine article for nouns or unscramble a vocabulary word, but there is no evidence anywhere that this type of activity supports language learning for making meaning, which is what all learners want to do.
-In contrast, in light of available research, Calico Spanish Homeschool asks parents to skip any attempt at explaining the phenomenon of grammatical gender or other grammar concepts, and children will not be asked to do anything with individual vocabulary words disconnected from their meaning.
+In contrast, in light of available research, Calico Spanish Stories Online asks teachers to skip any attempt at explaining the phenomenon of grammatical gender or other grammar concepts, and children will not be asked to do anything with individual vocabulary words disconnected from their meaning.
 We prefer to ask children to make meaning from basic levels like using blue to draw items that are usually that color or circling which characters can say something like “I’m big!”
 Children gradually increase their ability to make meaning with Spanish until, for example, they can fill in a chart and use it to present in Spanish information on what activities their family members like to do.
 These activity sheets are often adaptable to pre-literate or early-literate children; for more tips on adapting activity sheets for children who don’t yet know how to read or write, see this blog post.

 Unique approach to intercultural competence